pantrypoints/sp/content/en/research/aristotle/metaphysics/book-13/part-8.md

 If, then, the facts with regard to number are so, and one supposes mathematical number alone to exist, the 1 is not the starting-point (for this sort of 1 must differ from the-other units; and if this is so, there must also be a 2 which is first of 2's, and similarly with the other successive numbers).
 But if the 1 is the starting-point, the truth about the numbers must rather be what Plato used to say, and there must be a first 2 and 3 and numbers must not be associable with one another.
 But if on the other hand one supposes this, many impossible results, as we have said, follow.
 But either this or the other must be the case, so that if neither is, number cannot exist separately.

-"It is evident, also, from this that the third version is the worst,-the view ideal and mathematical number is the same.
+The third version is the worst,-the view ideal and mathematical number is the same.

 For two mistakes must then meet in the one opinion.

 (1) Mathematical number cannot be of this sort, but the holder of this view has to spin it out by making suppositions peculiar to himself.
 And (2) he must also admit all the consequences that confront those who speak of number in the sense of 'Forms'.

-"The Pythagorean version in one way affords fewer difficulties than those before named, but in another way has others peculiar to itself.
+The Pythagorean version in one way affords fewer difficulties.

+But in another way, has other difficulties peculiar to itself.

 For not thinking of number as capable of existing separately removes many of the impossible consequences; but that bodies should be composed of numbers, and that this should be mathematical number, is impossible.
 For it is not true to speak of indivisible spatial magnitudes; and however much there might be magnitudes of this sort, units at least have not magnitude; and how can a magnitude be composed of indivisibles?
 But arithmetical number, at least, consists of units, while these thinkers identify number with real things; at any rate they apply their propositions to bodies as if they consisted of those numbers.

 "If, then, it is necessary, if number is a self-subsistent real thing, that it should exist in one of these ways which have been mentioned, and if it cannot exist in any of these, evidently number has no such nature as those who make it separable set up for it.